 Chris Baines has chaired the judging of the Green Leaf Housing Awards for the House Builders Federation for almost 20 years from their establishment in the early 1980s.
 He advises Scottish Widows Investment Partnership on ethical and environmental investment and is currently providing professional environmental input to major regeneration projects at the Olympic Village and barking Riverside in the Thames Gateway, in the World Heritage city of Bath and in Peterborough’s new township, the Hamptons.

 In 1998, Chris Baines was appointed by the Prime Minister to serve until July 2004 as one of the twelve trustees of the National Heritage Memorial Fund, helping to distribute the £300 million pa Heritage Lottery Fund.
 He is now a member of the HLF Expert Panel.
 He was a member of the Government’s ministerial sounding board for the 2001 rural white paper, and also of the UK Commission of Inquiry into Environmental Health.

 In the past, he has worked as an adviser to the World Health Organisation’s Healthy Cities programme and the UK government’s Priority Estates Project and he is currently working closely with several government agencies and regulators.
 He is a member of the steering panel for the Commission for Architecture and the Built Environment greenspace initiative (CABE Space) and a member of CABE’s Strategic Urban Development think tank.
 He is also advising the Joseph Rowntree Foundation on sustainability issues in their proposed major housing development in York

 Chris Baines is also an award-winning writer and broadcaster and his book How to Make a Wildlife Garden (pub: Frances Lincoln) is considered a classic.
 He contributes regularly to BBC Radio 4, and to a number of popular magazines including BBC Gardeners’ World, BBC Wildlife, NFU Countryside, CountryLife and Country Living.
 He also writes frequently for the Environment Agency’s in-house magazine, Environment Now, for Green Futures and occasionally for the Guardian and the Telegraph.
-He has 20 years of experience as a TV writer/presenter, and he is also a frequent speaker or chairman at national and international conferences.
+He has over 20 years of experience as a TV writer/presenter, and he is also a frequent environment speaker or chairman at national and international conferences.